 It’s not often that guns and alcohol mingle well together, but it works at The Armoury Bar in Old Town Riga.
 Firearms and ammunition decorate the dimly lit space and a few taps are reserved for local craft beer (in addition to brews from around the world).

 More Riga Bars

 Although our palates veer towards craft beer, we aren’t averse to visiting bars that haven’t yet embraced the revolution.
-In fact, we stumbled into a few Riga bars that were liked enough to give mention, even amongst our list of Riga craft beer bars.
+In fact, we stumbled into a few Riga bars that we liked enough to give mention, even among our list of Riga craft beer bars.

 Radisson Blu Skyline Bar